- 4 Bedrooms

 - When your things are all out, begin a walk-through of the property to make sure that no property damage occurred in the course of your stay.
-Whenever possible, do this walk-out assessment with the property owner present.
-If the property owner is not available, you'll want to take photos of the property to record its condition.
+Whenever possible, do this walk-out inspection with the property owner present.
+If the property owner is not available, make sure to take photos of the property to record its condition.

 - How do you rate your experience?
 Most rental sites ask for comments after your stay .
 Property owners and property managers will appreciate your favorable ratings.
 If anything was wrong and they did not correct it in a acceptable manner, or when the vacation rental wasn't as described, you will want to note that as part of your critique.

 Hold a vacation recap meeting with your family.
 Did they love their stay?
 We hope this guide steered you to a terrific home away from home.
 Maybe the property wasn't quite right, and you'll better understand how to improve your search for the next time.